Official Website of the Fannin County Chamber of Commerce and

 Georgia has nearly eighty miles of the AT running from Springer Mountain on the Fannin-Gilmer line to Bly Gap, where the trail enters North Carolina.
 Some excellent backpacking adventures await those who decide to hike the Georgia portion of this National Scenic Trail.

 Access to the starting point of the Appalachian Trail is in southern Fannin County at Springer Mountain.
-From Blue Ridge, take Aska Road 13.5 miles until it deadends into Newport Road.
+From Blue Ridge, take Aska Road 13.5 miles until it dead ends into Newport Road.
 Turn right on Newport Road, go 4.5 miles until it dead ends into Doublehead Gap.
 Turn right on Doublehead Gap and go 2 miles to FS Road 42 (on the left).
 Turn left and go approximately 6.5 to 7 miles to the parking area on your left.
-A short hike from the parking lot leads to the summit.
+A short hike from the parking lot (across the street) leads to the summit.

 A junction of the Appalachian Trail and Benton MacKaye Trail, located on FS Road 58 on Noontootla Creek.
 You can also start a 3.7 mile hike to Springer Mountain from Three Forks.
 From Blue Ridge, go south on Aska Road to the end.
 Turn right onto Newport Road, go 4.5 miles to end.
-Turn left onto Doublehead Gap Road, cross a concrete bridge and come to a gravel/dirt road.
-Continue on this road .3 miles to the intersection of FS Road 58, sharply on the right.
-Turn right into the forest and uphill 5.3 miles to the Three Forks area.
+Turn left onto Doublehead Gap Road, cross a concrete bridge, where the road will become dirt/gravel.
+Continue .3 miles, just past the church and cemetery you will turn right onto dirt/gravel Forest Service Road 58.
+Drive a scenic 5.3 miles to the Three Forks area.
 There will be a hikers crossing sign.
 From here you can hike across the bridge for the 3.7 mile hike to Springer Mountain, the start of the Appalachian Trail.

 Long Creek Falls